Vicente Yáñez Pinzón: Career

 In 1499, Pinzón sailed to the South American coast.
 Pinzón eventually disembarked on the shore called "Praia do Paraíso", in present-day Cabo de Santo Agostinho of the state of Pernambuco, or further northwest, in what is today Fortaleza (capital of the Brazilian state of Ceará).
 According to the Treaty of Tordesillas (1494) between the Crown of Castile and Portugal, Castile (later Spain) could make no claim, but the place was named "Cabo de Santa María de la Consolación" by Pinzón.
 He also sighted the Amazon River and ascended to a point about fifty miles from the sea.
 He called it the "Río Santa María de la Mar Dulce" ("River of Saint Mary of the Fresh Water Sea") on account of the vastness of the fresh water river mouth, and he thus became the first European explorer to discover an estuary of the Amazon River.
 Pinzón is also considered the discoverer of the Oiapoque River.

+Unlike other members of the Pinzón family, he always remained loyal to his onetime commander, and in the probings of the pleitos he resisted every official effort to draw out of him anti-Columbus statements.

-In 1505, Pinzón was named commander-in-chief and corregidor of the city of Puerto Rico, now called "San Juan".
-This was to be the first step in the colonization of the island called "Borinquén" by its inhabitants and "San Juan Bautista" by the Spanish (now called "Puerto Rico").
+In 1505, Pinzón was named commander-in-chief and corregidor of the island of Puerto Rico.
+This was to be the first administrative step in the colonization of the island called "Borinquén" by its Taino inhabitants and "San Juan Bautista" by the Christopher Columbus.
 However, Pinzón did not fulfill this commission.
 In 1508, he travelled with Juan Díaz de Solís to South America.
 No record exists of Pinzón after 1514.

+Legacy

 In 1832, botanists Mart. & Zucc. published Pinzona, a genus of flowering plants belonging to the family Dilleniaceae and named in honour of Vicente Yáñez Pinzón.

+Together with his brother, Vicente Yáñez Pinzón is the namesake of Pinzón Island in the Galápagos.

 On November 19, 1999, a statue of Pinzón and his brother was dedicated in Palos de la Frontera, Spain, on the occasion of the fifth centennial of the discovery of Brazil and of the brotherhood with the city, Cabo de Santo Agostinho, Brazil.